johnwastle/lastfm-dataexport/README.md

     LOAD DATA LOCAL INFILE 'tracks.tsv' INTO TABLE tracks FIELDS TERMINATED BY '\t' ENCLOSED BY '"' ;

+###Execute LastFmExportTracksToRawJsonFile to export last.fm tracks to a text file.

+Each line in the JSON file represents a scrobble

 ##Known issues

-Track names that include backslashes need to be escaped.
+In the tsv, track names that include backslashes need to be escaped.

 '/ / M \ \' by Health is the only example I can find though.